-Over the last few months I’ve started enabling PHP realpath_cache_size and realpath_cache_ttl for the performance benefits.
-At the time I followed the settings I found here.
-It bugged me that I was blindly setting the size of the cache without actually know what and how much storage was being used.
-In this post I will show you how to view the size and contents of realpath_cache.
+here (has since been deleted).
+It bugged me that I was blindly setting the cache size without knowing how much storage was actually being used.
+In this post, I will demonstrate how to view the size and contents of realpath_cache.
 Thus enabling you to tune settings based on your usage.

 Checking realpath_cache_size usage

 As you search the web, you’ll find blog posts telling you to set realpath_cache_size to 128K, 512K and even 1M.
 These suggestions are made blindly without knowing how much storage is being used.
 I thought to share the solution with those who find this article.

 Simply create a new PHP file.
 You can name it anything (I used: rpc_size.php), then paste the code example listed here into that file:

 Next, upload it to your web server (eg. “/var/www/html/”), visit yoursite.com/rpc_size.php and that page will return how much memory realpath cache is currently using.
 Like this: